elasticio/elasticio.github.io/content/_components/rest-api/index.md

 ## Attachments

-Rest API component has opportunity of binary data sending.
-You just need choose `multipart/form-data` Content type and attachments from input message will be included to the request payload automatically.
+With the REST API component, you can send binary data as attachment.
+You just need to choose `multipart/form-data` Content type and attachments from the input message will be included to the request payload automatically.

-Rest-api component automatically load binary data to attachments with next content types in response headers:
+REST API component automatically load binary data to attachments with next content types in response headers:

 *   `image/*`